The Best Luxury Small Group Tour of Southeast Asia

 Presidential Palace Hanoi

+Presidential Palace.
+Next to the mausoleum is the beautiful Presidential Palace, built between 1900 and 1906 as the French Governor General of Indochina’s residence.
 The Palace is not open to the public, but you can stop here for a photo opportunity of the front left profile of the structure, as well as its beautiful gardens.
-Ho Chi Minh refused to live in the palace and had a simple home on stilts built in the gardens, which you will walk through to experience its simplicity and austerity.
+Ho Chi Minh refused to live in the palace and had a simple home on stilts built in the gardens, which you will walk through to admire its simplicity and austerity.

-Return to your beautiful hotel in the old quarter and you are at leisure for a short while during which you can enjoy lunch.
-In the early afternoon you will experience a guided walk through the fascinating old quarter.
+Old Quarter Walk.
+Return to the old quarter and break for lunch.
+After lunch you will experience a guided walk through the fascinating historic enclave.
 When Hanoi was much smaller, this area was the residential, commercial, and manufacturing hub.
 Each street was dedicated to locals practicing a particular trade, and this practice has continued until today, except the fact that there are far more street food outlets and cafes, adding even more color to an already fascinating sight.
+Your Tour Director Guide will walk you through streets such as Hand Dong Street (copper wares street) Hang Tre Street (bamboo wares street), and so on.
+Many of the streets still have temples, pagodas, and communal structures from old times.

 Hoan Kiem Lake Bridge to Ngoc Sun Temple